- Message from the Recorder, Debbie Conway

 - $3 Million project: Grant Administrator for Southern Nevada Enterprise Community (SNEC)

 - $1.2 Million project: Project Manager for the West Las Vegas Early Childhood Development Center

 - Created and established the Division of Small Business Development at Clark County

 - Negotiated and implemented a small business loan guarantee fund for SNEC

-- Created, Produced, and formerly hosted a radio talk show "ECONOMIC EMPOWERMENT INTO THE 21ST CENTURY" on KCEP FM 88.1 "
+- Created, produced, and formerly hosted the radio talk show "ECONOMIC EMPOWERMENT INTO THE 21ST CENTURY" on KCEP FM 88.1

-- Assisted in raising funding and implemented the Summer Business Institute Program, a $1.5 million project (Summer Internships for Youth with On-The-Job Training, Life Skills and Financial Management Workshops, and a Scholarship Component for juniors and seniors in Area High Schools)
+- Assisted in raising funding and in implementing the Summer Business Institute Program, a $1.5 million project (summer internships for youth with on-the-job training, life skills and financial management workshops, and a scholarship opportunity for juniors and seniors in area high schools)

 - Led a team responsible for implementing computerized procurement tracking and monitoring system for Small Business Development at Clark County

-- Established airport field office resulting in expedient coordination of multi-jurisdictional economic disparity study project and served as project coordinator
+- Established an airport field office resulting in the expedient coordination of a multi-jurisdictional economic disparity study project, serving as project coordinator

 - Established procedures for implementing the Southern Nevada Enterprise Community Program (SNEC)